QuantEcon/lecture-julia.myst/lectures/software_engineering/need_for_speed.md

 const b_const = 1.0
 function g(a)
     global b_const
-    for i ∈ 1:1_000_000
+    for i in 1:1_000_000
         tmp = a + b_const
     end
+    return tmp
 end
 ```

 Now the compiler can again generate efficient machine code.

-We'll leave you to experiment with it.
+However, global variables within a function is almost always a bad idea.
+Instead, the `b_const` should be passed as a parameter to the function.

 ### Composite Types with Abstract Field Types